Drawings in Tekla Structures

 Tekla Structures includes several predefined drawing layouts, which are drawing-type specific.
 The user can also create new drawing layouts.

 , drawing views, and drawing objects.
-You can select what to include in the drawing before you create it, and also add necessary objects in an existing drawing.
+You can select what to include in the drawing before you create it, and also add, modify and delete objects in an existing drawing.

-You can check previews of the drawings and print your drawings to pdf, printer or plot file.
+You can check previews of the drawings, and print your drawings to pdf, printer or plot files.

 You can control drawing revisions, and issue, lockto prevent unwanted action in a model or a drawing